peeringdb/docs/docs/ix-f-json-import-rules.md

 `allow_ixp_update`: yes
 - If a network has an IX entry with any differing information, the entry is updated (IPv4, IPv6, speed, route server peer)
 - If a network does not have an entry for the IX, one is added
-- If a network does not have an entry in the IX member list, the network IX entry is removed

 ## For IXes
 To enable IX-F JSON import, please provide a URL to your IX-F JSON export list.
 To do so, edit your entry and add the URL in field `LANs`.
 Make sure that your JSON file is [valid](https://www.ixpdb.net/en/validator/).